quickstrom/quickstrom/_sources/installation/nix.rst.txt

    $ cachix use quickstrom
    $ nix-env -iA quickstrom -f https://github.com/quickstrom/quickstrom/tarball/main

-Quickstrom should now be available in your environment:
+Verify that Quickstrom is now available in your environment:

 .. code-block:: console

-   $ quickstrom check --browser=firefox <YOUR SPEC FILE> <ORIGIN URL>
+   $ quickstrom version

-You need to also run a WebDriver server for Quickstrom to work.
+You need to run a WebDriver server for Quickstrom checks to work.
 This user documentation mostly uses GeckoDriver and Firefox, but you can use other browsers and WebDriver servers.